AICoder12/CMGL/README.md

 ## Notes

 + If there are any issues with the code, please  send the email  to us.
+The email address will be made public after the peer-review process.